-- 4.13.1 This element shall describe how to state the test results in an internationally harmonized manner. - 4.13.2 The test report format applies to type evaluation (and is therefore essential for the OIML Certificate System for Measuring Instruments and the MAA) and may also apply to verification. - 4.13.3 The test report format may be presented in a separate part of the Recommendation.
+- 4.13.1 This element shall describe how to state the test results in an internationally harmonised manner. - 4.13.2 The test report format is used by a Test Laboratory (e.g. a Test Laboratory under the OIML-CS) to report the results of testing in support of a type evaluation. - 4.13.3 The test report format may also apply to verification.